Parenthood

 Deep Affection

 Quotes about deep affection show the intense love you feel for your child.
+When I read these it’s warm my heart and I know they will for you too.

 For instance, “Mother love is the fuel that enables a normal human being to do the impossible” by Marion C. Garretty highlights how your love empowers both you and your child.